 Safety of students and staff is a primary concern at every school throughout the District.
 Each school complies with laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 Fire and disaster drills are conducted regularly throughout the school year.
 Each school annually participates in the "Great California ShakeOut".
-The school's Safe School Plans are reviewed annually by a law enforcement officer (usually our School Resource Officers from West Covina and Covina Police Departments).
-The document is "fluid" and updates are completed as needed.
-For example, updates are completed if a school discipline policy is added or modified, changes are made to the campus map, additions and/or modifications are made to the telephone trees, etc. All visitors must check in at the school office and wear a visitor badge while on school grounds.
-During lunch, recess, and before and after school, staff members supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.
+The school's Safe School Plans are reviewed annually by a law enforcement officer.
+Our document is "fluid" and updates are completed as needed.
+For example, updates are completed if a school discipline policy is added or modified, changes are made to the campus map, additions and/or modifications are made to the telephone trees, etc. All visitors must check in at the school office, check in using our Raptor system and wear a visitor badge while on school grounds.
+During lunch, recesses, and before and after school, staff members supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.
 The Comprehensive School Safety Plan was developed by administrators, other school staff members, and Los Angeles County Office of Education staff members.
 It is reviewed, approved, and evaluated by the School Site Council in cooperation with local law enforcement in order to comply with Senate Bill 187 of 1997.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Components of the Comprehensive School Safety Plan include the following: child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe ingress and egress from school, sexual harassment policy, and suspension and expulsion policies.
-The plan, which includes supporting classrooms, school & community is reviewed annually with school staff.
-As well, is reviewed, updated at our School Site Council meeting(s) in October, 2022.
+The plan is reviewed annually with school staff.
 An updated copy is available to the public at the school and District Office.